LASIK in Ridgewood, Bergen County

 Results & Risks of LASIK

-At Norden Laser Eye in Ridgewood (Bergen County), we have performed LASIK for thousands of satisfied patients.
+At Norden Laser Eye in Ridgewood (Bergen County), we have performed LASIK for tens of thousands of satisfied patients.
 All of our LASIK patients have experienced enormous improvement in their “naked eye” vision.
 The vast majority of our patients at Norden Laser Eye are able to see 20/20 or better, and virtually all can drive a car legally – without correction – in all 50 states.

 LASIK – Questions & Answers